pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 1. `property_blueprints` contain a `vm_credentials`.
 There is no indication that this is required - it is but there is no warning until hitting "Apply Changes for the first time.
 There is no indication that the `default` for `identity` must be `vcap` - this is because bosh does not allow the VM user to be set.
 1. How does `optional` interact with `configurable`
 1. Does a product manifest have to have a `compilation` `job_type`?
+1. The credentials section doesn't explain very well that `Generates: something` means the property blueprint cannot be modified.
+1. Accessors are not explained in a way that makes it obvious how they function in relation to the release job specs.
+1. We did not know what syntax to put for a default property of type `string_list`.
+    a. `'a,list,of,stings'`
+    a. `['an','array','of'...]`
+1. `dropdown_select` and `multi_select_options` options entries do not state that `name` and `label` are both required.

+## More on Product Templates - Manifest

+1. Docs assume people are familiar with spiff syntax, tile authors who are not as familiar with cloud foundry may be confused.
+1. The note about .erb syntax is no longer valid, remove it.